Frequently Asked Gymnastics Questions

 Do I have to stay on site during my child’s class?

-I have a child not in classes.
+I have a child with me who is not in classes.
 Any suggestions on entertaining them?

 My child is going to miss a class.
 Can they make it up?